Sleeping Pill Withdrawal and Detox

-Sleeping pill withdrawal symptoms can be intense.
+Sleeping pill withdrawal symptoms can be intense, although they will vary from individual to individual based on a number of factors such as the severity and length of the addiction.
 Some symptoms can even be life-threatening if not treated by a medical professional.
 During medical detox, doctors monitor the person in withdrawal to check vital signs and address any potential health concerns that may arise.
-For example, excessive vomiting or diarrhea (common sleeping pill withdrawal symptoms) can lead to severe dehydration.
+Typical sleeping pill withdrawal symptoms include difficulty sleeping, restlessness, anxiety, shivering, and circulation problems.
 In these cases, the doctor might administer intravenous (IV) fluids to balance electrolytes and replenish the body.

 Medical detox is always the safest way for someone to detox from sleeping pills or any other addictive drug.

 During withdrawal, former sleeping pill users will experience physical and psychological discomfort.
 Symptoms of withdrawal from sleeping pills vary by individual.